BLOG

 Settings unrecorded.

-Fractal Design Namibia
+Nature's Fractal Design

 Although we are part of nature, mankind did not figure out Mother Nature’s mathematics until the last few decades.
 In nature there are few straight lines, few right angles and few even numbers.